WA Sends 2 to U17 World Cup

 October 1, 2005

-In his 262nd (some 80 more than next) and final game, Scott Jenkins strikes the deciding penalty kick in seventh round of the USL 1 Championship Game, giving the Seattle Sounders the title over the Richmond Kickers (1-1, 4-3) before 8,011 at Qwest Field.
+In his 262nd and final game, Scott Jenkins strikes the deciding shootout penalty kick in seventh round, giving the Sounders the USL 1 Championship over the Richmond Kickers, 1-1 (4-3) before 8,011 at Qwest Field.
 Preston Burpo's six saves in regular play to earn game MVP.
 Burpo ends his ninth season with a club record 46 shutouts (38 in league play).
 Cuban defector Maykel Galindo sent the game into extra time with his 73rd minute equalizer, his first goal for Seattle.
 It was also the final game for retiring assistant coach Jimmy Gabriel.

 CONCACAF Coming to Qwest Field